scott-ritchie-1394/My-Comics/README.md

 The series screen should look similar to the character screen, only it shows Series titles.
 Behaves the same as well.
 Clicking a series shows a new screen that displays the issue numbers the user has.

 Currenlty, it operates like so:
-Character screen works mostly.
-Issues with certain images when loaded in but not normal scrolling.
-Remove function not added yet.
-Series screen is very barebones.
-Just add Series.
-No issue implementation yet.
+Character and Series works completely but without Remove function  No Issue implementation yet.

 Thoughts:
 Should use a better structure for saving data.
-Need to better handle images.
 Will improve asthetics once it works properly.

 Possible future modifications/new apps: